 2. Hebrew Courses

-You can meet other internationals while learning Hebrew at Ulpan
+You can meet other internationals while taking Hebrew lessons at Ulpan

 3. Religious Community